MIC-DKFZ/semantic_segmentation/README.md

 The use of [Mixed Precision](https://pytorch-lightning.readthedocs.io/en/latest/advanced/mixed_precision.html#mixed-precision) reduces the training time of the models by 20% to 30%.
 In addition, Mixed Precision was able to improve the results in these experiments.
-Since Mixed Precision has a positive mIOU effect (<- das mit dem positiven effekt würde ich rausnehmen, das ist glaube ich hier nur zufall.
-Kann technisch **glaube** ich zu keiner verbesserung führen) and the training time is drastically reduced, Mixed Precision is used as default for further experiments.
+Since Mixed Precision drastically reduces the training time, Mixed Precision is used as default for further experiments.

 ![](imgs/Mixed_Precision.png)